GeorgiCodes/posts/go.md

 **Passing `names` by value also doesn't allow us to share its contents such that it can be modified by `f1`**.
 So what do we do if we want `f1` to be able to modify `names`?

 ### Enter pointers!
-If you have not so fond memories of your C programming class at college, you might be tempted to stop reading - but don't just yet - pointers aren't that scary, I promise!

 _A pointer is a variable like any other variable, whose value is always an address._ It references a location in memory where a value of a specified type is stored.
 Pointers can be used to share values between functions.

 If we want to share `names` with `f1` so `f1` can modify it, we should pass the address of `names` to `f1`.